Zimbabwe Destination Guide

 Rustic Accommodations: Safari lodges and camps in Zimbabwe offer an authentic experience that puts you close to nature.
 While comfortable, these accommodations are often rustic and designed to blend with the environment.
 Expect occasional wildlife visitors, limited Wi-Fi, and simple amenities.

-Malaria does exist in this area of Southern Africa, and hotels will have mosquito nets equipped to protect from bites.
-Before going to sleep please ensure that the nets are covering the bed completely, with no gaps for mosquitos to get through.
+Malaria does exist in this area of Southern Africa; however, it does not have to be a problem for you as long as you are vigilant about using your mosquito repellent and you take your malaria tablets.
+Malaria is transmitted by mosquitoes and is more prevalent where there are high concentrations of people and water.
+Hotels will have mosquito nets equipped to protect from bites.
+Before going to sleep, please ensure that the nets are covering the bed completely, with no gaps for mosquitoes to get through.

 Our trucks are purpose-built, self-contained safari vehicles.
 Each seat will have access to a USB outlet to charge your devices.